Biden’s call to fund police muffled by anti-cop talk, fear of Congress’ policing overhaul

 Chief Diaz said he has officers with engineering degrees.
 Some are lawyers.
 Others even have doctorates in philosophy.

-There are a lot of other things his officers could do if they don’t feel like Congress and the nation doesn’t have their backs, he said.
+There are a lot of other jobs his officers could do if they don’t feel Congress and the nation have their backs, he said.

-When the murder of George Floyd spurred nationwide calls to “defund the police,” 267 Seattle officers quit.
+When the death of George Floyd spurred nationwide calls to “defund the police,” 267 Seattle officers quit.

-Some came back as the talk quieted.
-But it left the police department so short-staffed that Chief Diaz had to declare 150 days last year as “priority status days.”
-Officers were ordered to only respond to the most serious calls.
+Some came back as the talk quieted, but it left the police department so short-staffed that Chief Diaz had to declare 150 days last year as “priority status days.”
+Officers were ordered to respond only to the most serious calls.

 “If you call to report a burglary, you’re going to be waiting,” he said.
 “It’s not a good feeling.”

-• Jeff Mordock contributed to this story.
+• Jeff Mordock contributed to this report.

 Sign up for Daily Newsletters